laravel/docs/database-testing.md

 <a name="factory-callbacks"></a>
 ### Factory Callbacks

 Factory callbacks are registered using the `afterMaking` and `afterCreating` methods and allow you to perform additional tasks after making or creating a model.
-You should register these callbacks by defining a `configure` method on the factory class.
-This method will automatically be called by Laravel when the factory is instantiated:
+You should register these callbacks by defining a `configure` method on your factory class.
+This method will be automatically called by Laravel when the factory is instantiated:

     namespace Database\Factories;